Let’s Talk About Lyme Disease

 If you spend time outdoors, do yourself and your pup a favor, and search their fur for ticks when you return home before it’s too late.
 Dogs can pick up these awful bloodsuckers while out hiking, walking, and even in your own backyard.

-While Lyme disease is the most common vector-borne disease in the U.S., many pet parents don’t realize that their dog is also at risk for Lyme disease from infected ticks.
+While Lyme disease is the most common tick-borne disease in the U.S., many pet parents don’t realize that their dog is also at risk for Lyme disease from infected ticks.
 If left untreated, Lyme disease can cause heart complications, joint disease, and permanent nervous system damage in dogs.
 Here is what you should know about Lyme disease in dogs and how to prevent it.

 So, what is Lyme disease?